Following

 ?
 New York

-Clement Hull exhibits with New York Society of Ceramic Art between 1938 and 1941.
+Clement Hull exhibits with New York Society of Ceramic Art between 1938

 Said to be an "unusual success."